Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Description

-Jena is a town in central Germany on the River Saale, about 23 KM east of Weimar.
-With a population of about 102,000 (as of December 2004) it is the third biggest town in the federal state of Thuringia.
+Jena is a town in central Germany on the River Saale, about 23 km east of Weimar.
+With a population of about 103,000 it is the second biggest town in the federal state of Thuringia, afterErfurt.

 Jena lacks its neighbours' charm and museum-Iike character.
 Yet, even industrialisation and GDR architectural sins can't keep a good college town down, and as it rebuilds, its friendly, funky spirit is coming back.
 Science buffs know about Jena in connection with the development of optical precision technology and names like Carl Zeiss, Emst Abbe and Otto Schott.
 It's a tradition that continues to this day; the city's economic landscape is dotted with corporations like Carl Zeiss Jena, Schott Jenaer Glaswerk, JENOPTIK and Jenapharm.